eoinkelly/notes/ruby/what-makes-good-tests.md

         * as custom rspec matcher

 what are pros/cons of moving functionality out of the it block???

+* I now believe that tests should not be dried up outside the boundary of the method level describe block.
+Reasons:
+    * test readers will start at the it block but it is probably overkill to repeat *everything* in each it block
+    * moving code outside of this is tempting but makes the tests less "local" so should happen rarely

 ## aside: sandi metz rules